-- Step 5: Financial Aid Office receives documents and posts.
+- Step 5: Financial Aid Office receives items to post.
 (1-2 weeks) - Step 6: File is reviewed, eligibility is determined, and discrepancies resolved.
-(Steps 4, 5 & 6 are repeated for discrepancies.) (up to 4 weeks)

-Step 7: Awards are processed and Award Notification is mailed.
-(1-2 weeks)

-Step 8: Awards are disbursed through Fiscal Services in the Administration Building.
+(Steps 4, 5 & 6 are repeated for discrepancies.) (up to 4 weeks) - Step 7: Awards are processed and Award Notification is emailed, to check your financial aid portal for your award and disbursement link.
+(1-2 weeks) - Step 8: Awards are disbursed through Fiscal Services in the Administration Building.
 (1 week)